DMLooter/6502-Audio/README.md

 Old test .s files may not be valid on the most recent hardware build.

-commands.txt contains the proper vasm commands for compiling for the 6502 computer.
+commands.txt contains the proper vasm commands for compiling assembly files to ROM files for the 6502 microprocessor.
 Vasm can be downloaded <a href="http://sun.hasenbraten.de/vasm/">here</a>